• Pinterest

 Are you familiar with the language of flowers?
 Different flowers have different meanings and their color can also affect their meaning!

 One day when I was working at my flower shop in Illinois, a young customer came in and asked us if we knew which flower everyone has on their face.
 We were a bit perplexed until she smiled and shouted out “Tulips” (two lips, get it?)
-I thought of that story this week when I was thinking of a catchy title for this post!
+I thought of that story when I was thinking of a catchy title for this post!

 With Valentine’s Day a little more than a month away, I thought this was the perfect time to talk about the popular flower choices and the meaning or symbolism behind the flowers and herbs that are used in bouquets.
 Today’s post will focus on tulips and the meanings behind the various colors.